upendharsakinala/upendharsakinala/README.md

 - 👋 Hi, I’m @ upendhar sakinala
-- 👀 I’m interested in
+- 👀 I’m interested in learning new things
 - 🌱 I’m currently learning in Full stack development
 - 💞️ I’m looking to collaborate on
 - 📫 How to reach me sakinalaupendhar@gmail.com